benphamdev/Android-App-Banking/README.md

 These functionalities make the banking app a comprehensive solution for managing personal finances securely and conveniently.

-## Usage

-After installation, you can start the application by running `mvn spring-boot:run` in the project directory.
-You will then be able to access the application at `http://localhost:8081`.

 ## Contributing

 | Name              | Student ID |